The-Dreadnought/Prometheus-Network/README.md

 default is `$XDG_DATA_HOME/Prometheus/<chain-name>` or `$HOME/.local/share/Prometheus/<chain-name>` on Linux, `%APPDATA%\Prometheus\<chain-name>` on Windows, and `$HOME/Library/Application Support/Prometheus/<chain-name>` on macOS where
 `chain-name` is either `ropsten` or `mainnet` (see `--chain` parameter for more information).
-If it is specified but doesn't exist, SubstratumNode will try to create the directory and abort if it fails.
-If persistent state exists in the directory, but it was created by a version of SubstratumNode that is incompatible with the version you're trying to start, SubstratumNode will abort.
-If this is the case, either remove the existing state and restart SubstratumNode, or specify a different `--data-directory` directory.
+If it is specified but doesn't exist, Prometheus NetworkNode will try to create the directory and abort if it fails.
+If persistent state exists in the directory, but it was created by a version of Prometheus NetworkNode that is incompatible with the version you're trying to start, Prometheus NetworkNode will abort.
+If this is the case, either remove the existing state and restart Prometheus NetworkNode, or specify a different `--data-directory` directory.

 * `--config-file <FILENAME OR PATH>`